 Most alarming though is the likelihood of 'runaway' Climate Change.
-That is relatively sudden and unpredictable global changes to sea and air flows which could tip vast areas into permanent extreme hot or cold conditions.
+That is relatively sudden and unpredictable global changes to sea and air flows which could tip vast areas into permanent extreme hot or cold conditions, making large parts of the world uninhabitable.